MONEROMAXI/Gallery-Hawk/README.md

 If you wish to build your custom version contact: @shumaxi on telegram

+Custom build 150$, If you want to purchase the source code for this software that will be 1200$.

 for any further updates contact the dev https://t.me/shumaxi